 What CENTRAL PONTINE MYELINOLYSIS means: Central Pontine Myelinolysis - (CPM) is a neurological disorder that most frequently occurs after too rapid medical correction of sodium deficiency (hyponatremia).
 The rapid rise in sodium concentration is accompanied by the movement of small molecules and pulls water from brain cells.
 Through a mechanism that is only partly understood, the shift in water and brain molecules leads to the destruction of myelin, a substance that surrounds and protects nerve fibers.
 Nerve cells (neurons) can also be damaged.
 Certain areas of the brain are particularly susceptible to myelinolysis, especially the part of the brainstem called the pons.
 Some individuals will also have damage in other areas of the brain, which is called extrapontine myelinolysis (EPM).
 Experts estimate that 10 percent of those with CPM will also have areas of EPM.

-- Definition Cerebellar Hypoplasia:
+- Definition Cavernous Angioma:

 - Definition Congenital Myopathy: